The Pitfalls of HUD’s Point-in-Time Count for Children, Youth, and Families

 School Data Show Different Trends in Family and Youth Homelessness

-Public schools are required to proactively identify all children and youth experiencing homelessness — those who meet HUD’s definition of homelessness, and those who do not — in order to ensure that they receive educational protections and services.
+In order to ensure that children and youth receive educational protections and services, public schools are required to proactively identify all children and youth experiencing homelessness — those who meet HUD’s definition of homelessness, and those who do not.
 While there may not be a shelter bed or housing unit for every family and youth who needs one, there is a guaranteed seat in the classroom.
-Even with well documented challenges in the identification of homeless children and youth by schools, public schools are still much more accurate barometers of family and youth homelessness than HUD data.

 HUD’s Flawed Data Contribute to Harmful Policies and Conflict with Other Agencies’ Missions and Mandates.